Prize Home Lottery Odds Explained: What Are Your Real Chances of Winning?

 Major Draws (RSL Art Union, Dream Home Art Union)

-Mid-Size Charity Draws (Mater Lotteries, yourtown, Surf Life Saving)
+Mid-Size Charity Draws (Mater Lotteries, yourtown)

-These draws typically sell 500,000 to 1.5 million tickets, with prize homes valued between $1.5M and $5M.
-Major prize odds: approximately 1-in-500,000 to 1-in-1,500,000.
+These draws sell 500,000 to 1.5 million tickets.
+Prize homes are worth $1.5M to $5M.

 Smaller Specialised Draws (Deaf Lottery, local RSL draws)

-Smaller lotteries may sell as few as 35,000 to 150,000 tickets.
-These offer the best individual odds — sometimes 1-in-35,000 — but with smaller prize pools.
+Smaller lotteries sell 35,000 to 150,000 tickets.
+They offer the best odds — sometimes 1-in-35,000.

 What Actually Improves Your Chances?

-• Buy more tickets in smaller draws.
-Buying 5 tickets in a 50,000-ticket draw gives you a 1-in-10,000 chance.
-The same 5 tickets in a 2-million ticket draw gives you 1-in-400,000.
+- Buy more tickets in smaller draws.
+Five tickets in a 50,000-ticket draw gives 1-in-10,000 odds.
+Five tickets in a 2-million draw gives 1-in-400,000.
+The difference is dramatic.

 The Reality of Charity Lottery Returns